Best neighborhoods to live in London

 - Paddington.
 Affordable living, busy streets, and excellent transport links.

-Best London neighborhoods for families
+Best places in London for families

 Schools, parks, and spacious homes are all things you need to consider if you’re moving to London with your family.
 Luckily, several London neighborhoods offer just that, albeit for a slightly higher price tag.
 We’ve covered London neighborhoods for families in detail here.